 - Lewis v.
 Philadelphia Newspapers, Inc., 833 A.2d 185 (Pa.
 Super.
 Ct.
 2003), appeal denied, 844 A.2d 553 (Pa.
 2004).

-Obtained summary judgment in this case brought by a state court judge with respect to a column in which she claimed a mistake was deliberately made.
+Our lawyers obtained summary judgment in this case brought by a state court judge with respect to a column in which she claimed a mistake was deliberately made.
 The decision was affirmed by the Superior Court, and a petition for allowance of appeal to the Pennsylvania Supreme Court was denied in 2004.

 - Blackwell v.
 Eskin, et al., 80 Pa.
 D. & C. 4th 284 (C.P.
 Philadelphia, 2006), aff’d, 916 A.2d 1123 (Pa.
 Super.
 Ct.
 2007).